Maryland Car Accident Lawyers

 Plaxen Adler Muncy, P.A. is located at 10211 Wincopin Circle, Suite 620, Columbia, MD 21044.
 However, we have offices located throughout the state of Maryland for your convenience.
 We can also arrange to meet by telephone or videoconference if you are unable to come to us.

-If you have been injured in a collision with another car, truck, motorcycle, common carrier, or a stationary object, Plaxen Adler Muncy, P.A. wants to help.
-We have been the premier personal injury law firm serving clients in Baltimore, Columbia, Silver Spring, Towson and throughout the state.
-To reserve a free consultation, please call at 410-824-5270 or fill out our contact form.
+If you have been injured in a collision with another car, truck, or motorcycle, Plaxen Adler Muncy, P.A. wants to help.
+We are a premier personal injury law firm serving clients from offices in Baltimore, Columbia, Silver Spring, Towson and throughout the state.
+Our Columbia office is conveniently located in Lakeside, just steps away from both The Mall in Columbia and Merriweather Post Pavilion.
+To reserve a free consultation at any of our locations, please call at 410-824-5270 or fill out our contact form.

 - The Other Driver Says I Hit Them; What Do I Do?